ai-solution-eng/ai-solution-demos/ai-custom-code-assistant/README.md

 **3. Model depployment on HPE MLIS.**

-Here in the example we have selected to deploy **NIM codellama/codellama-13b-instruct.**
+1. Deploy **NIM codellama/codellama-13b-instruct.**

+2. Deploy **Qwen/Qwen2.5-Coder-7B-Instruct** :  This model has been deployed to enable **autocomplete** feature.

-One is however independent to choose model of their preference and deploy for usage.
+One is however independent to choose models of their preference and deploy for usage.

-At the end copy the Model Endpoint and the API token to a text file as we will need them in next steps.
+At the end copy the Model Endpoints and the API tokens to a text file as we will need them in next steps.

 - Follow the below images to deploy the NIM codellama/codellama-13b-instruct.